-- Function name will be shown in the backtrace.
-But, no type information. - Source location (filename and line number) is available.
-For example, user can set break point by the absolute filename and line number; e.g. break /path/to/myfile.py:6. - Local variables in the current function can be shown with info locals. - Type of variable with whatis myvar. - Value of variable with print myvar or display myvar. - Simple numeric types, i.e. int, float and double, are shown in their native representation.
-But, integers are assumed to be signed. - Other types are shown as sequence of bytes.
+- Function name will be shown in the backtrace along with type information and values (if available). - Source location (filename and line number) is available.
+For example, users can set a break point by the absolute filename and line number; e.g. break /path/to/myfile.py:6. - Arguments to the current function can be show with info args - Local variables in the current function can be shown with info locals. - The type of variables can be shown with whatis myvar. - The value of variables can be shown with print myvar or display myvar.

+- Simple numeric types, i.e. int, float and double, are shown in their native representation. - Other types are shown as a structure based on Numba's memory model representation of the type.